 AMD Ryzen 7 3700U

 The AMD Ryzen 7 3700U is a mobile SoC that was announced in January 2019.
-It combines four Zen+ cores (8 threads) clocked at 2.3 - 4 GHz with a Radeon RX Vega 10 graphics card with 10 CUs (640 Shaders) clocked at up to 1400 MHz.
+It combines four Zen+ cores (8 threads) clocked at 2.3 GHz to 4 GHz with a Radeon RX Vega 10 graphics adapter with 10 CUs (640 Shaders) clocked at up to 1,400 MHz.
 Specified at 15 Watt TDP, the SoC is intended for thin mid-range laptops.
+In Chromebooks, AMD calles the APU AMD Ryzen 7 3700C, but with the exact same specifications (and performance).

 The integrated dual-channel memory controller supports up to DDR4-2400 memory.
 As the features of the Picasso APUs are the same compared to the Raven Ridge predecessors, we point to our Raven Ridge launch article.